 Peter served as vice president of Strategic Development at Ask.com, a leading search engine.
 In this role, he created long-term strategies and functioned as a key decision maker in the company’s new business ventures.
 Peter also held a role as the company’s vice president of Consumer Sales and was responsible for the conceptualization and execution of Ask.com’s e-commerce strategy.

-While at Ask.com, Peter developed one of the earliest forms of what...
+While at Ask.com, Peter developed one of the...
 Read More.

 Chris Heuer has been engaged in interactive communications since 1993, and launched his first agency, Guru Communications, out of South Beach, Florida in 1994.
 Over the years he has helped numerous startups with go-to market strategies, product design, web site development, online marketing campaigns, ecommerce and what is now widely referred to as Social Media.